-Joseph Gleeson's goal is to identify the genetic causes and pathogenic mechanisms underlying pediatric brain disorders.
-In the process, his lab has discovered that many conditions previously considered untreatable have potential points of treatment.
+Joseph Gleeson's goal is to understand the causes of pediatric brain disease.
+In the process, his lab has discovered many causes that have led to insight into disease mechanisms and potential treatments.

 The Genetic Basis of Recessive Pediatric Brain Disorders

 Unlike adult disorders, which are frequently due to dominant genetic or multifactorial causes, many pediatric disorders, especially severe or life-threatening types, are due to recessive genetic mutations.
 In such families, two healthy parents have one or more children with severe disease.
 Having such a child frequently leads the parents to a genetic counselor, to ask how their genetic makeup could have led to their child's condition, and whether the condition could be seen again in future children.

 Many pediatric brain diseases have no known causes.
 Most human genes are expressed in the developing brain but have no known function.
 These observations led us to the hypothesis that permeates our work: many of these connections between diseases and genes remain to be established.
 If we can elucidate these connections and understand how these mutations give rise to a specific disease, we hope to understand more about the assembly of the map and circuits of the human brain.
 Synergy between clinical and basic science allows for advances in human health, for fundamental insight into mechanisms of disease, and for discovery of potential treatments.

 Focus on the Middle East, North Africa, and Central Asia